piotr-cz/swr-idb-cache/README.md

 Synchronize SWR Cache with [IndexedDB](https://developer.mozilla.org/en-US/docs/Glossary/IndexedDB) to get offline cache.

-Please note that the cache provider initialization process is asynchronous and until it's resolved best practise is to render fallback component.
+Please note that the cache provider initialization process is asynchronous and until it's resolved, best practise is to render fallback component.

 ## How does it work?